Around here, we celebrate and prioritize the well-being of LGBTQ+ and neurodivergent folks.

 One of my guiding principles for my life, especially in how I run my business and how I practice therapy, is to move towards neuroqueer flourishing.

-How I interact with clients, colleagues, and everyone else is informed by the question, “how can I create a life where I and others like me can flourish?”
 My therapy fees, my hours of availability, the way I talk about my work, the contents of my clinical notes, and more are all oriented towards this.

-This world was not built for people like us (Queer, trans, gay, Autistic, ADHD, traumatized, Highly Sensitive), but we are the only ones who can dream a better way forward.
-Flourishing and thriving as my real self is one of the most radical things I can do.
+This world was not built for people like us (Queer, trans, gay, Autistic, ADHD, traumatized, Highly Sensitive, disabled), but we are the only ones who can dream a better way forward.

 No matter your combination of identities, I want you to be able to flourish too.